writing-resources/awesome-scientific-writing/CONTRIBUTING.md

 ---

+## We welcome

+- **Additions**: restricted to addition of one new entry per pull-request.
+- **Removals**: restricted to removal of one obsolete entry per pull-request.
+- **Edits**: you may correct the descriptions if it can be improved.

+## Criteria for accepting a pull-request

-Before sending a pull request, make sure that:
+*Contributors, make sure that*:

+- a **short pitch** is included in the pull-request description,
+- if the entry is a software:
-- if the entry is a software, it should be maintained (at least a commit / a release in the past 3 years),
+  - the entry is **open-source** with appropriate **license**,
+  - it should be **maintained** (at least a commit / a release in the past 3 years),
+- the table of contents has been updated (if a section is added / removed).
-- the contents are sorted alphabetically,
+- the contents are sorted **alphabetically**,

+Thank you for your suggestions!

+*Maintainers, make sure that*:

+- the above criteria are followed,
-- the tests pass (either on the CI or locally),
+- the **tests pass** on the CI,
+- in case of addition or removal, make an assessment of awesomeness of the entry.

+## Updating your PR

+If the maintainers notice anything that we'd like changed, we'll ask you to edit your PR before we merge it.
+There's no need to open a new PR, just edit the existing one.

+## Appending: running lint tests

+To run tests locally:

     # using ruby
     gem install awesome_bot
     awesome_bot README.md
     # using node.js
     npm install -g awesome-lint
     awesome-lint README.md

-Thank you for your suggestions!

-## Updating your PR
-If the maintainers notice anything that we'd like changed, we'll ask you to edit your PR before we merge it.
-There's no need to open a new PR, just edit the existing one.